JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 `com.intellij.psi.stubs.IStubElementType.createStub` method parameter type changed from `StubElement` to ``StubElement<?>`` : This may break source-compatibility with inheritors written in Kotlin.

-### Changes in Java Plugin 2020.3

-The PSI structure of multi-dimensional arrays in Java source files changed (see `com.intellij.psi.PsiTypeElement`) : Now the children are flattened: brackets for all the dimensions are direct children of the `PsiTypeElement` that represent the multi-dimensional array.
-This change doesn't break source or binary compatibility but may produce behavioral changes in the code that traverses the tree of Java source files.

-The `com.intellij.psi.PsiAnnotation.getOwner` method now returns `PsiType` instead of `PsiTypeElement` for type annotations in Java source files
-: This change supports identifying whether a type annotation is attached to an inner class or a particular dimension of a multi-dimensional array.
-This change doesn't break source or binary compatibility but may produce behavioral changes for callers.

 `com.intellij.execution.application.ApplicationConfiguration.isSwingInspectorEnabled()` method removed
 : The Swing Inspector functionality has been removed from the product.